talhaimran96/MS_thesis/README.md

 - The VideoMAE V2 architecture utilizing Masked Video Reconstruction on unlabeled datasets (e.g., Kinetics-400).
 - Traditional supervised 3D CNN baselines.
 - Downstream fine-tuning on the GMDCSA-24 dataset to quantify the reduction in manually labeled data required when using generative SSL versus supervised approaches.
-- Analysis of data ablation, domain generalization (testing on OOPS-Fall), and masking ratios.
+- Analysis of data ablation, domain generalization, and masking ratios.

 ### 2. Skeleton SSL Stream (`experiments/exp-B-skeleton-ssl`)
 Switch to this branch: